Scams & Frauds

 - Avoid shortcuts through wooded areas, parking lots, or alleys.

-- Don't flash large amounts of cash or other tempting targets like expensive jewelry or clothing.
+- Don't flash large amounts of cash.

 - Carry a purse close to your body, not dangling by the straps.